 German developer hearts beat faster with these technologies

-Incidentally, the fastest growing user base of Python, which could mean that we will see a decline in salaries in the future.
-Because: For the second year in a row, it is the language that developers most often want to learn.
-Clearly not on the to-learn list and on the popularity scale at the bottom is hack: 100 percent of developers said they dislike the language.
+Incidentally, the fastest growing user base is Python, which could mean that we will see a decline in salaries in the future.
+Because: For the second year in a row, it is the language that developers want to learn most often.
+Hack is clearly not on the to-learn list and at the bottom of the popularity list: 100 percent of developers said they didn't like this language.